Component Versioning¶

 If two teammates wish to edit the same vehicle at once, this is totally okay.

-Key Points: - Each teammate creates their own unpublished version of the vehicle - No conflicts or overwriting occurs - First to publish updates the main branch - Second person can publish to new branch or choose to publish over the first person's version
+Key Points: - Each teammate creates their own version of the vehicle - No conflicts or overwriting occurs

 Initial Component State¶

-When you load a vehicle from a template: - All components start as published - They appear immediately in the setup selector - Any edits will create new unpublished versions
+When you load a vehicle from a template: - All components start as v1 - They appear immediately in the setup selector - Any edits will create new versions

 Best Practices¶